What is PHP? Write your first PHP Program

 PHP was designed to work with HTML, and as such, it can be embedded into the HTML code.

 We will be referring to the PHP lines of code as statements.
-PHP statements end with a semi colon (;).
-If you only have one statement, you can omit the semi colon.
-If you have more than one statement, then you must end each line with a semi colon.
-For the sake of consistency, it is recommended that you always end your statement(s) with a semi colon.
-PHP scripts are executed on the server.
-The output is returned in form of HTML.
+PHP statements end with a semicolon (;).
+If you only have one statement, you can omit the semicolon.
+If you have more than one statement, then you must end each line with a semicolon.
+For the sake of consistency, it is recommended that you always end your statements with a semicolon.
+PHP scripts are executed on the server, and the output is returned in the form of HTML.

-The program shown below is a basic PHP application that outputs the words “Hello World!”
-When viewed in a web browser.
+Now it is time to put the theory into practice and write your first PHP program.
+The script shown below is a basic PHP application that outputs the words “Hello world!” when viewed in a web browser.

 <?php